Short Scientific Visit Grant 2022

 - Completed Short Scientific Grant Application form (ANNEX 1)

 - Work plan outlining the details of the scientific visit, approved by host organisation (template in ANNEX 2)

 - Endorsement letter by applicant’s host organisation (template in ANNEX 3)

 - Endorsement by the applicant’s Head of Department

 - A short (no more than 3 minutes) video explaining the proposed project and expected outcome.
 The size of the video should be as small as possible.

 Project proposals should address a topic of significance to IUFRO’s Post-2020 Strategy (https://www.iufro.org/discover/strategy/ ), in particular by addressing one or more of the five thematic areas defined in the strategy (ANNEX 4).

 The duration of the scientific visit should be agreed between the applicant and host organisation and last approximately three months, unless additional funding has been sourced to undertake a more extensive exchange.
 In this case, the activities funded by the additional funds should be included in the work plan.

 We emphasise that applicants should contact the host organisation which they plan to work with prior to applying for support.
 Applicants should have tentatively agreed on the scope of scientific project, the associated work plan and the suitable dates for the planned research visit with the potential host organisation.
 The applicant will be responsible for all arrangements that need to be made prior to and during scientific visit.

-Successful applicants will be informed in writing entailing:
+Successful applicants are informed in writing entailing: